What you need to know: Cycling in Ireland

 And some sunscreen, just in case!

 Always cycle with traffic on the left-hand side of the road.
+Be especially careful on busy roads, country lanes and narrow roads.

 Make sure to lock your bike at a designated area as improperly parked bikes risk being removed.
 A good lock is essential, and have a puncture repair kit handy as there might be substantial distances between bicycle shops.